Part 3

 A Soul Set Free

-If you have any doubt about what's taking place at this point, then listen to the lyrics in each original song.
-As much as I marvel at what comes later, these moments are among my favorites in this story of transformation and growth.
+If you have any doubt about what's taking place at this point, then listen carefully to the lyrics in each original song.
+As impressive as future performances will be regarded, these moments are among my favorites in this story of transformation and growth.
 Aside from the raw talent on display, there's so much to like in these outpourings of heart and soul.
 While the polished full studio productions are great, these less formal, personalized uploads are so authentic and meaningful, and each song seems to highlight a moment of growth and awareness, not to mention health and well-being.
+Here we see the very traits that account for who she was at the time, and who she still is today.
 Moreover, viewed as performance artistry, they reveal more than just songwriting and vocal skills.
 They show us what could be if the camera were secretly replaced by a live audience, allowing her to continue with the same confidence and uninhibited expression that was offered so freely to only the camera ... let's call it "candid stage presence".
+They show us, for the first time, "who she could be" when performing alone onstage...a presence that simply commands the audience's attention.
+Her hair is in full curls, and her expressiveness is organically authentic, rather than admirably for the sake of another songwriter's lyrical intent.
+It's as if she's begun to discover herself, and the camera is not simply capturing a performance, but witnessing "a becoming."

 Click Button

-I would love to highlight what one voice and a single acoustic guitar can accomplish by including the covers of "Faithfully" and "Anyone", but I'll stick to her original songs just to stay on point.
-"This Summer", written by Loren and Michel for her "Late Bloomer" EP, was a splendid example of overcoming the somber moments I spoke of earlier.
-It's as if the new tangent created by that inflection event with Buble and Foster, a tangent so violently disrupted by the pandemic, had suddenly been revitalized, only to be redirected toward self-fulfillment and genuine acknowledgment, rather than bright lights and public acclaim.
-The nostalgia of past summers and the optimistic hope to live them anew were beautifully displayed in this joyful and well-crafted production, and the visual displays of flowers, butterflies, and New York's summer splendor matched the lyrics beautifully.
-I absolutely could listen to this song anytime and feel better immediately.
+I would highlight what one voice and a single acoustic guitar can accomplish by including the covers of "Faithfully" and "Anyone", but I'll stick to original songs just to stay on point.
+"This Summer", written by Loren and Michel for her "Late Bloomer" EP, was a truly splendid example of overcoming the somber moments I spoke of earlier.
+It's as if the new tangent created by that inflection event with Bublé and Foster, which was so violently disrupted by the pandemic, had suddenly been revitalized, but was now redirected toward self-acknowledgment and genuine fulfillment, rather than just bright lights and public acclaim.
+The nostalgia of past summers and the optimistic hope to live them anew were beautifully displayed in this joyous and well-crafted production, and the visual displays of flowers, butterflies, and New York's summer splendor matched the lyrics beautifully.
+I personally could listen to this song anytime and feel my spirits lifted immediately, but I suspect it lifted hers even more.
+Absorbing the music and visuals through the ears of the sound crew and the eyes of the cameraman gave me the feeling that Loren was raising the spirits of all those around her, and the group shot near the end supports that.
+She had gathered a family to support her, and in turn was supporting them.

 I've often said that I felt this period marked a turning point in her life.
-There's a sense of freedom about it that almost seems to foretell her future.
+There's a sense of freedom that almost seems to foretell her future.
 The lyrical phrase, "pretend, for a while, the world's not on fire..." refers to the pandemic.
-It's a wonderful display of personal conviction and positive outlook during a time of doubts and fears, and it remains one of my favorite compositions, revealing her growth and development as both individual and artist.
-Turning point or not, this production conveys such simplicity and complexity side-by-side and emits "feel-good" vibes from the first note to the last.
+The journey from concept to finished product is a wonderful display of personal conviction and positive outlook during a time of doubts and fears, and it remains one of my favorite compositions, revealing her growth and development as both individual and artist.
+Turning point or not, this production conveys such simplicity and complexity side-by-side, filled with "feel-good" vibes from the first note to the last.
 Managing to create such hope, joy, and happiness when life is handing you everything but is like sunlight bursting out of a bottle, which is why this video is so loved by many, myself included.

 Click Button